ByteInternet/nagios-api/API.md

 path.
 Most data is passed as JSON objects in the body of a POST.

+# Options

+All available options for byte flavoured nagios-api

 ## /api/host_status/<hostname>
 * Print a detailed host object containing all it's services and their stati.
 Uses the livestatus socket, so this is realtime data.

 ## /api/host_ok/<hostname>
 * Return True if all services are in OK state